Managing Short Links

 Editing the Destination URL

-- Click the edit action on the link.
+- Click the edit action.

 Editing a short link's destination URL while the short link code stays the same